jorenvo/ants/readme.txt

 Todo
 ----
-- Check all .clone() calls and derive Copy where it makes sense
+- Check all .clone() calls and derive Copy where it makes sense, also get rid of &

 Pre-commit hook
 ---------------